Pintar-Community/help.stg.pintar.co.id/contents/docs/lms/en/enrollment-degree-program.md

 ---
 ![](/img/enrollment-1.png)

-1. On the program details page, there is a detailed explanation such as an overview, academics, registration, career prospects, and also the price of the program
+1. On the program details page, there is a detailed explanation such as an overview, academics, registration, career prospects, and also the price of the program.
-2. There is a "Register Now" button for you to immediately register for the program
+2. There is a "Register Now" button for you to immediately register for the program.
-3. There is a "Request Info" button to find out and get more detailed information regarding the program
+3. There is a "Request Info" button to find out and get more detailed information regarding the program.

-####
-Purchase Details Page
+#### Purchase Details Page

 ![](/img/enrollment-2.png)